File FCC Form 481

 When and What to File

-Carriers must file and certify Form 481 by July 3, 2023.
-This year’s filing is called Program Year 2024 because the information in the filing will be used for disbursements for 2024.
-The data filed is from 2022, which is the most recent full calendar year for which data is available.
+This year’s filing is for Program Year 2025 because the information in the filing will be used for disbursements for 2025.
+The data filed is from 2023, which is the most recent full calendar year for which data is available.

 How to File